DavidZajicek/holbertonschool-shell/io_redirections_and_filters/README.md

 23-empty-casts - find all empty files recursively 24-gifs - show only .gif files
-25-acrostic - decode acrostic poems by extracting only the first letter of each line in input
+25-acrostic - decode acrostic poems by extracting only the first letter of each line in input 26-the_biggest_fan - Sort by which host has made the most requests, showing the top 11